jmbredenberg/Mafia-rules/README.md

 Each day, the police officer may designate up to three players to "watch" the next day.
 The police officer gets one investigation per day (in addition to whatever investigative role powers they may have).
 They can use it on any person that died while on their watch list, even if they have previously investigated that death.

 A police officer must visit a person's death scene and message the Mods that they did so before they can make any investigations on that person's death.
+They can **only** make police officer investigations on people who were on their watch list when they died.

 ##Items

 The Mods, being nice guys, have given some players items at the start of game.
 If someone who is executed has an item, the Mods give it to a random player in game.
 Anyone may destroy an item by telling the Mods.
 Players may transfer items to each other in-person.
-An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone, you must tell the Mods.**
+An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone or receive an item from anyone, you must tell the Mods.**

 ###Shovel: (7 in game)